NLnetLabs/routinator/source/manual-page.rst

       the given number of bytes.
 The default value if this option is not present is 20,000,000 (i.e., 20 MBytes).
 Use a value of 0 to disable the limit.

+.. option:: --max-ca-depth=count
+      The maximum number of CAs a given CA may be away from a trust anchor certificate before it is rejected.
+The default value is 32.

 .. option:: --dirty

       If this option is present, unused files and directories will not be